sirfredrick/VivaldiColorChanger/README.md

    - Thanks to [Vivaldi](https://vivaldi.com/) and it's amazing community: https://forum.vivaldi.net/topic/26553/is-there-a-way-to-get-the-accent-color-in-custom-js

 ## Copyright
-GLedAPIDotNET from RGB-Fusion-Tool Copyright © 2018 Tyler Szabo
+GLedAPIDotNET from RGB-Fusion-Tool Copyright ï¿½ 2018 Tyler Szabo

-Installer, ColorChangerService, and custom.js Copyright © 2018 Jeffrey Tucker
+Installer, ColorChangerService, and custom.js Copyright ï¿½ 2018 Jeffrey Tucker

-pubnub.js Copyright © 2013 PubNub Inc.
+pubnub.js Copyright ï¿½ 2013 PubNub Inc.

 ## Licensing
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.